Embrace The Future

 My Counselling Approach

-The integrative approach I employ puts the client at the centre of the therapy.
-The client is encouraged and gently guided to express their experiences in their own time and in their own way, leading to inner discovery.
+My integrative approach places the client at the heart of therapy.
+Clients are encouraged and gently guided to share their experiences at their own pace and in their own way, fostering inner discovery.

 About me